-Thanks to a generous challenge grant provided by Center City residents Laura and Richard Vague, contributions will be matched dollar-for-dollar and donors can “adopt a tree” for only $1,250.
+Thanks to a generous challenge grant provided by Center City residents Laura and Richard Vague, contributions were be matched dollar-for-dollar and our goal was met by the close of 2020.
 Donations of all sizes were received to plant and maintain trees through pruning, watering, fertilization and pest management.

 Research studies on the effects of urban greening have consistently shown that trees offer many measurable and dramatic improvements to cities.
 They can decrease urban air temperatures, reducing air conditioning bills for homes and businesses; they absorb carbon dioxide and other pollutants, making the air healthier; they add value to adjacent homes and businesses; they reduce stress levels and improve emotional well-being; and they increase pedestrian safety by calming traffic and reducing speeds.
 Trees make good business sense, too, by creating attractive, pleasant urban environments that attract shoppers and encourage them to stay longer.